PavanRangani/docs/docs/prd/philanthropy/grant.md

 ### UI Requirement

 - When Grant is created in context of Organization, `Organization` or `Non Profit Organization` and `Organization group` can not be changed.
-- When organization is already selected, it shows only projects of that organization in `Project` dropdown.
-When organization is not selected, project dropdown shows all available projects in dropdown.
-When user first select project, organization will be prefilled based on it.
+- When organization is already selected,  It will show only projects of the selected Organization in `Project` dropdown.
+When organization is not selected, `Project name` field is disable.
+Once the `Organization` is selected, `Project Name` field will become enabled.
+If there aren't any existing projects available, allow the user to create a new project by entering its name.
 - When new project name is entered by user, shows `New` tag in Project field.
 - When adding a Grant, the organization shows an error if it is Terminated or Archived.
 Error text: `This Organization is Archived/Terminated`.
 - Default [One-time](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScUSE7UOKcDCbLh7TphcAXm8) is selected in type.